Shouheng88/Compressor/README.md

 - **Support Luban**: As mentationed, it provided an algorithm based on WeChat.
 Except that, you can also use Compressor to get more features.

 - **Support Compressor**: This strategy combined three Android image compressed methods, so you can get an exact output image size.
-Expecially, we, in our library, strengthend them, and provided more options to support more circumstances.
+Expecially, we, in our library, strengthend them and provided more options to support more circumstances.

 - **Support RxJava callback**: By RxJava, you can specify thread of async tasks and result callback.
 In this library, we provided a Flowable object, you can use it to processed later.

 - **Support AsyncTask callback**: Except RxJava, you can also use AsyncTask to run background task, and get the result in main thread from callback.

 - **Support synchronous APIs**: Sometimes, synchronous APIs can be more useful.
 For example, you want to make an custom call, run and get the result of task all in current thread.
 To meet this requirement, we provided synchronous APIs.

+- **Support kotlin coroutines**: Now you can use the library in kotlin coroutines.

 - **Support more image sources types**: Most of the liraries, the required image type was File.
 But when we got the image data from camera APIs, it turn out to be byte array.
 So in other libraries, you have to transfer data from byte array to File.
 That means you have to write data to file system, witch no doubt may lower the performance of your application.
 Currently, our library support image source types include File, byte array, file path and Bitmap.